 Children’s Health Insurance

 Medicaid and the Children’s Health Insurance Program (CHIP) work together to provide health insurance to children living in low-income families without health insurance.
-If you have four or more children or more and live in poverty according to the Federal Poverty Guidelines may be eligible for health care for their child through the Insure Kids Now program.
-This healthcare covers dental, immunization, prescriptions and visits to the doctor.
+According to the Federal Poverty Guidelines, if you have four or more children or more and live in poverty, they may be eligible for health care for their child through the Insure Kids Now program.
+This healthcare covers dental, immunization, prescriptions, and visits to the doctor.

 Lifeline Free Cell Phone Plans

-Government nutritional programs, make sure that no family or individual who qualifies financially will go hungry.
+Government nutritional programs make sure that no family or individual who qualifies financially will go hungry.
 Many disadvantaged families include seniors, the disabled, and families who are unemployed or underemployed.
-If you need help with food, apply for the Supplemental Nutrition Assistance Program (SNAP) for monthly food assistance for your household.
-You may also qualify for free or discount lunch program for your school-aged children.
+If you need help with food, apply for the Supplemental Nutrition Assistance Program (SNAP) for your household’s monthly food assistance.
+You may also qualify for a free or discount lunch program for your school-aged children.

 Free Dental Care

-Going to the dentist is not a privilege, it is a necessity for your physical health and appearance.
-There are many dentists that offer their services to help low-income families with dental care.
+Going to the dentist is not a privilege.
+It is necessary for your physical health and appearance.
+Many dentists offer their services to help low-income families with dental care.
 With companies laying off workers and cutting back on hours, you can lose your medical benefits.
-There are doctors and dentists who donate their time and skills to treat those who don’t have dental insurance.
+Some doctors and dentists donate their time and skills to treat those who don’t have dental insurance.
 Find out where to get free dental care.

 Free Daycare Programs Help Moms

 It is a known fact that childcare can take up to 50% of your salary, especially if you have more than one child.
-Many women decided to stay home altogether, because of the cost of child care, the cost of childcare takes all or most of their salaries.
-When there are no profits to working, the best choice can be to be a stay at home mom and live on one salary.
+Many women decided to stay home altogether because of the cost of child care.
+The cost of childcare takes all or most of their salaries.
+When there are no profits to working, the best choice can be to stay at home mom and live on one salary.

 As a mom, the most important thing is to work and care for your family.
 If you are a single mother that needs help paying for daycare, you may qualify for this resource: 888-524-3578, DHS Child Care Assistance Program.
 Keep in mind that there is a certain amount